 - Excessive condensation on windows

-- Rusting of nails, screws and/or the angle beads within the plaster work
+- Rusting of nails, screws and/or the angle beads within the plasterwork

-- External mortar beginning to crumble away
+- External mortar is beginning to crumble away

 It is actually a common misconception that damp is caused by one single factor when in fact it can be several, each requiring an expert diagnosis and solution.
 There are three common forms of damp;

 Condensation is by far the most common form of damp in the home.
 It is essentially caused by warm air which contains water vapour being cooled.
 Warm air can hold more water than cool air so when warm air comes into contact with a cold surface such as glass or cold walls it can no longer hold onto its moisture content.
 This is called the ‘dewpoint’ and is when the water begins to drop out of the air causing condensation.
 Common sources include laundry, bathing and cooking.
-In the United Kingdom we even have a ‘condensation season’ which runs from October to March and this is when problems are particularly common.
-You can read more about condensation, the effects and what to look for here.
+In the United Kingdom, we even have a ‘condensation season’ which runs from October to March and this is when problems are particularly common.
+You can read more about condensation, its effects and what to look for here.